RedstoneWizard08/DocumentationWarning/index.md

 > [!NOTE]
 > If you haven't already, go buy the game!
 It's incredible!
 Grab some
 > friends and have some fun!
 [Steam Page](https://store.steampowered.com/app/2881650/Content_Warning/)

+> [!NOTE]
+> For Landfall devs, if you want me to take this site down, I will,
+> upon request.
+Just shoot me a DM, I'm in the Content Warning and
+> Content Warning Modding discords, as `@RedstoneWizard08`.
+I'll
+> usually reply within a day or two.
+This project is NOT intended
+> to cause any harm or anything like that.